JustAnyones/Plugin-creator-website/docs/docs/guides/lights-and-night-animations.md

 # Lights and night animations

+![Animation feature preview](../assets/guides/animation-preview.png)

+!!! info
     Before starting, it is recommended that you to check out the [animation guide](animations.md).
     Best results with help of _paint.net_.

-## Information
-![Animation feature preview](../assets/guides/animation-preview.png)

 Night light definitions are practically the same thing as animations.
 They are defined the same way as animations, but have a few additional attributes.
 These attributes are:
 ```json